 How long can Himalayan birch live?

-A well-tended birch tree can live between 30 and 40 years.
+A well-tended tree can live between 30 and 40 years.

 Can Himalayan birch grow indoors?

 During the first season or so, keeping it indoors for warmer temperatures is recommended.
-After that point, however, it needs to be planted outside so it can spread a wide root system.
+After that point, however, it needs to be planted outside so it can develop a wide root system.

 What are alternatives to Himalayan birch?

-There are numerous other varieties of birch trees that might be even more pest and disease resistant than Himalayan birch.
+There are numerous other varieties of birch trees for growing zones.
 These include the paper birch, sweet birch, yellow birch, and grey birch.
 The water birch is especially hardy and almost immune to infestations of boring insects.